Alexey Kim Portfolio

 The outfits at La Misa vary, but will always have a traditional nod.

-This year marks La Vela’s 50th anniversary.
+In 2025 La Vela turns 50.
 Begun in 1975 as a small private celebration, it has grown into a major event drawing thousands from around the world.
 Over the years, La Vela has expanded to include workshops and community programs that foster creativity and activism.
 The celebration highlights achievements, shared experiences, and collective resilience.

 2024 Queen Naomi Méndez makes a grand entrance ahead of her inaugural performance.